Cockroach Information and Pest Control for Home and Business Owners

 Take control of your home away from the most common household pest in the world — the cockroach.

-Cockroaches are a common household pest, infecting homes, businesses and yards all over the world.
+A common household pest, the cockroach infects homes, businesses and yards all over the world.
 If spotted, move quickly to get them out of your house and prevent their return.

 How To Identify Cockroaches

 Social and nocturnal, the cockroach is not a friendly pest to have in and around the house.
 With leathery backs, large antennas, and a propensity to leave around droppings, knowing when and why you have cockroaches in the home can help lead to removing one of the oldest living pest.

 What Are Cockroaches

 Cockroaches come from the Blattodea order, a group of insects that includes termites.
 They are a social insect with a predisposition to group and live together with other cockroaches.
 Scavenging for food and shelter consist of a major part of their lives, making them a common household pest.
 They seek homes with good food, a moist environment and protective locations to hide.

 Cockroaches are a flat bug with a leathery shield-like back.
 Their colors vary by species, ranging from a reddish-brown to a brownish-black.
 The average roach is about two inches long, with a body featuring a small head, two long antennas, six legs, two wings, and a hardened exterior.
 Depending on the weather, cockroaches can grow bigger, typically in the warmer atmospheres.

 Types of Cockroaches

 There are more than 4,600 species of cockroaches around the world, living in all types of environments, from the Arctic cold to the African Savannah.
 Of these, only a few dozen are common to the household.
 In the United States, the German Cockroach, the Oriental Cockroach, the American Cockroach, the Brown-Banded Cockroach, and the Smokybrown Cockroach are among the types of cockroaches one could find in or around a home.